Spring 2019 • HIST 300-002

 - Continue to look for sources for your research essay.
 We’ll be talking more about that on in class and we will be more productive and efficient if you’ve more some poking around ahead of time.

-As discussed in class on Jan 31, this is our first extra credit possibility to give you a few extra points in the class.
+As discussed in class on Jan 31, this is our first extra credit possibility.
 This can be done at any point, not just for today The assignment:

 - Search for a history book at https://unm.worldcat.org/ or https://library.unm.edu/, that is also held physically in one of our libraries at UNM, and note what you see in the first few pages of search results for that book.

 - Note the library call number for the book, and go find it in the stacks.

 - Browse around the book and note what kind of books are physically around it—look at a few shelves above and below, too, not just the few books on either side of your target book.

 - Write up a standard essay (like transcription assignment) (~800 words) about how these two different browsing experiences compare.

 - Obviously there’s no right or wrong answer.
 But strive for clarity in your description of what you searched for, what you found in both cases, and how you might explain the differences.

 - Graded on 0-10 point scale, like everything but reading responses.